Linzee/cacheviz/README.md

 My visualization consists of three different Vega-lite (high-level specification compiled into Vega language) plots - map, timeline and filters.
 Vega-lite language can be greatly utilized to quickly build visualization of data.
 But it is not intended for complex interactions, therefore I choose to implement data filtering and aggregation in JavaScript using following library.

+I choose this library because Kibana allows writing visualizations in Vega and I wanted to learn it for different project.

 ### Data-Forge

 https://github.com/data-forge/data-forge-ts/